-The beginning of sorrows is mentioned by Jesus Christ in Matthew 24:4-8.
-It is a period of time characterized by specific signs that indicate His return is near.
+The beginning of sorrows is a period of time characterized by specific signs that indicate Jesus Christ’s return is near.
 These signs also cause an increase in pain and sorrow that the Bible likens to a woman as she goes through her pregnancy and is about to give birth.

 As with a woman about to give birth, the time from the beginning of sorrows until Jesus returns and establishes His eternal kingdom will be characterized by increasing pain and sorrow culminating with utter destruction when God judges the nations and in doing so destroys the beast’s (Antichrist’s) kingdom.

 Specific signs that Jesus told us to look for

 First, wars and commotions, specifically nation rising against nation and kingdom against kingdom, but the end is not yet (Luke 21:9-10, Matthew 24:6-7)